-Brogues are low-heeled shoes made of leather, and are considered traditional men’s country shoes and look great with casual or semi-formal outfits.
+Brogues are low-heeled shoes notable for their patterned perforations.
+Traditionally they are made from leather, though today suede brogues are very popular.
+Brogues are considered traditional country shoes for gentlemen and look great with casual or semi-formal outfits.

-Loafers are slip-on, or laceless, shoes.
+Loafers are laceless, slip-on shoes.
 The most common style has a moccasin-like construction, but variations are common, such as the penny loafer.
-Increasingly, loafers are becoming acceptable when worn with suits in the office, but more formal occasions require a ‘dressier’ shoe.
+Increasingly, loafers are becoming acceptable when worn with suits in the office and semi-formal occasions.

-Ankle length boots, Chukka Boots have two or three lacing eyelets for lacing.
-First popular in the 1940s and 1950s, they are usually made from calfskin or suede.
-Classy and great as office shoes, or for semi-formal occasions.
+Ankle length boots, chukka boots have two or three eyelets for lacing.
+First popular in the 1940s and 1950s, they are usually made from suede.
+Chukka boots look classy and make great office shoes.